 The fundamental mistake we made in our church planting effort was the attempt to introduce an unfamiliar social structure which we had understood to be the New Testament church pattern.
 The true goal in cross-cultural church planting is not to impose a NT model of church upon a group of believers, but to discover a communal context that is already present within which spiritual growth in relationship to Christ can occur.
 Working with social structures that are already being used by the people in that setting is an example of “preparing the paths” of that culture.
 Those familiar structures can become the channels through which Christ can be met.
 The focus is not on the form of a social institution (i.e. an imported model of “church”) but on function, the resulting effect on the spiritual life of individuals.
 McLaren says “the top question of the new century and new millennium is … whether [Christianity] can be powerful, redemptive, authentic and good, whether it can change lives, demonstrate reconciliation and community, serve as a catalyst for the kingdom and lead to a desirable future.
 The drama must be lived out at a local level by communities of people who live by the gospel.”

-When we went to Pakistan my church planting method was to present the gospel to those whom God brought to me, teach the believers about "church", meet together to "do church" and then develop a leader who could lead the "church".
-Unfortunately it wasn’t until the final step that the unsustainability of this social institution became obvious.
-In my mind a "NT church" was based on the common bond of the members’ faith in Christ rather than on an established social structure.
+When I started my ministry, my church planting method was to present the gospel to those whom God brought to me, teach the believers about “church”, meet together to “do church” and then develop a leader who could lead the “church”.
+Unfortunately it wasn’t until the final step that the unsustainable nature of this social institution became obvious.
+In my mind a “NT church” was based on the common bond of the members’ faith in Christ rather than on an established social structure.
 However the organizational structure I had put in place was interpreted by the believers according to a structure they were already familiar with – i.e. the group was dependent upon the wealthiest and most powerful individual who was the recognized teacher.
 Rather than accepting their common faith as the bond for the social structure of the church, they understood the bond to be me, the teacher.
 As a result, when I tried to establish new leadership through the development of one of the members, there was conflict.
 They had no other social ties to each other except for their new faith in Christ and so there was no social reason for choosing one person over another to be the new leader.
 As a result the group collapsed.